Decompiling for Constant-Time Analysis: Motivating Example and Impact

 \subsection{Clangover: A Vulnerability Hidden by Decompilation}

 Clangover is a real-world side-channel vulnerability (CVE-2024-37880), that exists in the binary program of the reference implementation of ML-KEM, the standardized post-quantum key encapsulation mechanism.
-The vulnerability is in the \cinline{poly\_frommsg(r, msg)} function that turns a secret message (\cinline{msg}) into the coefficients of a polynomial bit by bit.
-To do so, it loops over \cinline{msg}, and for each bit, it sets the corresponding coefficient of the polynomial pointed by \cinline{r} to either zero or a constant.
-The left side of~\Cref{lst:clangover} displays the vulnerable excerpt of the binary code of \cinline{poly\_frommsg} in \texttt{x86-64} syntax.
-It is the \cinline{for}-loop that iterates over each byte's bits, extracts the bit, and sets the coefficient for that bit.
-Line~4 loads the current byte of \cinline{msg} from memory and Line~6 extracts the current bit from it.
+The vulnerability is in the \jazz{poly\_frommsg(r, msg)} function that turns a secret message (\jazz{msg}) into the coefficients of a polynomial bit by bit.
+To do so, it loops over \jazz{msg}, and for each bit, it sets the corresponding coefficient of the polynomial pointed by \jazz{r} to either zero or a constant.
+The left-hand side of~\Cref{lst:clangover} displays the vulnerable excerpt of the binary code of \jazz{poly\_frommsg} in \texttt{x86-64} syntax.
+It is the \jazz{for}-loop that iterates over each byte's bits, extracts the bit, and sets the coefficient for that bit.
+Line~4 loads the current byte of \jazz{msg} from memory and Line~6 extracts the current bit from it.
 Line~7 branches on the extracted bit in order to write the correct coefficient to memory in Line~10.
-The conditional branch on the secret bits of \cinline{msg} constitutes the CT violation: it is a branching condition that depends on a secret.
+The conditional branch on the secret bits of \jazz{msg} constitutes the CT violation: it is a branching condition that depends on a secret.

-To employ the Decompile-the-Analyze approach, we feed the binary program into the off-the-shelf decompiler \retdec{}, a state-of-the-art decompiler that emits LLVM IR.
-We then analyze the decompiled program using \ctverif{}, a state-of-the-art CT analysis tool for LLVM IR~\cite{DBLP:conf/uss/AlmeidaBBDE16}.
-The corresponding decompiled \cinline{for}-loop is shown on the right side of \Cref{lst:clangover}, where we manually recovered sensible variable names for readability.
-Critically, the decompiler has replaced the conditional branch on the secret bits by a conditional move instruction using the \cinline{?} operator (Line~7).
+To employ the Decompile-the-Analyze approach, we feed the binary program into the off-the-shelf decompiler \textsc{RetDec}{}, a state-of-the-art decompiler that emits LLVM IR\@.
+We then analyze the decompiled program using \textsc{CT-Verif}{}, a state-of-the-art CT analysis tool for LLVM IR~\cite{DBLP:conf/uss/AlmeidaBBDE16}.
+The corresponding decompiled \jazz{for}-loop is shown on the right-hand side of \Cref{lst:clangover}, where we manually recovered sensible variable names for readability.
+Critically, the decompiler has replaced the conditional branch on the secret bits by a conditional move instruction using the \jazz{?} operator (Line~7).
 This removes the CT violation, as conditional move instructions do not leak their conditional~\cite{DOIT}.
-Indeed, \ctverif{} correctly identifies that the decompiled program is CT.
-Hence, using \retdec{} for the decompile-and-analyze approach misses CT vulnerabilities.
+Indeed, \textsc{CT-Verif}{} correctly identifies that the decompiled program is CT\@.
+Hence, using \textsc{RetDec}{} for the Decompile-then-Analyze approach misses CT vulnerabilities.